SaccoPerfettoLab/SignalingProfiler/README.md

 ## Installation

-To install Signaling Profiler execute the following command in R.
+To install SignalingProfiler execute the following command in R.

 R \>= 4.1 is required